Saturday, February 28, 2015

 Nashville Skyline took inspiration from the fourth item on this list.

 Long exasperated by the labels that critics, contemporaries and fans tried to apply to his music, he purposely veered sharply away from the expectation that he should be landing in a silver spacecraft to deliver an important message through his latest record.
 Dylan's stylistic shift should not have been that jarring to those who were actually paying attention.
 The closer on his previous set, "I'll Be Your Baby Tonight", was a straight-up, dirt under the fingernails tune augmented by the sweet pedal steel of Pete Drake.
 Drake would factor heavily in the mix of Nashville Skyline, along with Kenny Buttrey who also had graced the skins on Blonde on Blonde and John Wesley Harding.
+Charlie Daniels also appears on a few cuts.
 Adopting the soundscape of Music City, his writing reflected the simple grooves that were a huge part of what he had heard on the radio as a kid.
 For the uninitiated, the commitment to this concept is unwavering from the "Howdy, neighbor!" cover art right on through to the homespun charm of "Tonight, I'll Be Staying Here With You".